Financial-Times/origami/apps/astro-website/src/content/documentation/tutorials/create-a-new-component-part-1.md

 	</figcaption>
 </figure>

-We will use the demos as previews for local development as well as presenting to users in the [Origami registry](https://registry.origami.ft.com/components/).
+We will use the demos as previews for local development as well as presenting to users in [Storybook](https://origami.ft.com/storybook/), where Stories don't exist for the component.

 The templates for demos are in the `demos` directory and written in [mustache](https://mustache.github.io/).
 In the demos directory, you should see an example demo `demos/src/demo.mustache` (we'll revisit the other files later).
 Open `demos/src/demo.mustache` in your editor and you should see something which looks like this (assuming a component name of `o-example`):